556isback/optionCombo/README.md

 if you are trading crypto option

 you can use [Greeks.live](https://www.greeks.live/#/deribit/tools/pv/ETH) to verify the result, but its going to require a [Deribit](https://www.deribit.com/?reg=18011.8749&q=home) account to register.

-In case you get blocked by Greeks.live, as an alternate you can use [Delta Exchange](https://www.delta.exchange/?code=VBQEHF), navigate to their [Strategy Builder](https://www.delta.exchange/optionsdesk?underlying=DELTA%3A.DEXBTUSDT).
+In case you get blocked by Greeks.live, as an alternate you can use [Deribit position builder](https://pb.deribit.com/BTC)

+Or you can use [Delta Exchange](https://www.delta.exchange/?code=VBQEHF), navigate to their [Strategy Builder](https://www.delta.exchange/optionsdesk?underlying=DELTA%3A.DEXBTUSDT).
 This tool allows you to construct and visualize different options strategies.